Backlang-Org/backlang-org.github.io/learn/intro.md

 C# is a really good language but has a lack of code reduction.
 F# has really nice features but is less intuitive for C# developers.
 So I have decided to build a new language to fill the gap between C#, F# and added a macro system for code reduction and the ability to make custom language constructs to hide complex problems in a Domain Specific Language.

-There is also the possibility of writing inline assembly to use runtime features that are not yet available in the language itself.
+There is also the possibility of writing inline intrinsics to use runtime features that are not yet available in the language itself.